Herd Records Is Proud to Announce COALESCENCE by Icicle

 Icicle’s philosophy has closely tied him together with Florida-based poet Joel Jenkins, the man behind the integral and deep-felt lyrics of 4 songs on this record.
 This collaboration has given life to compositions that are extremely personal and universal at the same time.
 Paranoid Pigeon, the album’s second single, is a perfect example of their remarkable teamwork.
 The song is simply contagious, driven by a hypnotic groove and infectious hooks.
 Its imagery reflects the zeitgeist of today and the chorus resonates long after the song’s end.

 Fans can pre-order Reverie on BandCamp starting February 19th, 2016.
 It will also be available, starting April 3rd, at every major online retailer (iTunes, Amazon, eMusic, Napster, Rhapsody, HMV, Tower Records, CD Universe…).

-Icicle is back with a second instalment – Theorems, (official release date – September 15, 2015).
+Icicle is back with a forth instalment – Theorems, (official release date – September 15, 2015)

 Pre-ordering begins August 1, specially priced exclusively on BandCamp.